priolo/jon-template/README.md

 }
 ```

-Of course you can also use it for: classes and style css or conditional render
+Of course you can also use it for: classes and style css or conditional render.
+But in this way you have absolute control over React and its components without having "to bridge" with css.

 ---